 Tumor histology and risk stratification of patients is important in targeted therapy selection.
 The histologic diagnosis of RCC is established after surgical removal of renal tumors or after biopsy.
 According to the WHO, the three most common histologic RCC types are clear cell RCC, papillary RCC, and chromophobe RCC.
-103 Prognostic systems are used for risk stratification in the metastatic setting.
-84,86
+Prognostic systems are used for risk stratification in the metastatic setting.

-Sunitinib as First-line Therapy for Predominantly Clear Cell Carcinoma Sunitinib is a multikinase inhibitor targeting several receptor tyrosine kinases, including platelet-derived growth factor receptors (PDGFR- α and - β), VEGF receptors (VEGFR-1, -2, and -3), stem cell factor receptor (c-KIT), FMS-like tyrosine kinase (FLT-3), colony-stimulating factor (CSF-1R), and neurotrophic factor receptor (RET).
-104,105 studied in a large multinational phase III trial in which 750 patients with metastatic (all risk) clear cell histology RCC were randomized 1:1 to receive either sunitinib or IFN- α .
+Sunitinib as First-line Therapy for Predominantly Clear Cell Carcinoma Sunitinib is a multikinase inhibitor targeting several receptor tyrosine kinases, including platelet-derived growth factor receptors (PDGFR- $\alpha$ and - $\beta$ ), VEGF receptors (VEGFR-1, -2, and -3), stem cell factor receptor (c-KIT), FMS-like tyrosine kinase (FLT-3), colony-stimulating factor (CSF-1R), and neurotrophic factor receptor (RET).

+Preclinical data suggested that sunitinib has anti-tumor activity that may result from both inhibition of angiogenesis and inhibition of cell proliferation.
+After promising phase I and II data, the efficacy of sunitinib in previously untreated patients with metastatic RCC was studied in a large multinational phase III trial in which 750 patients with metastatic (all risk) clear cell histology RCC were randomized 1:1 to receive either sunitinib or IFN- $\alpha$ .
 The patients selected for the trial had no prior treatment with systemic therapy, good performance status, and measurable disease.
 The primary endpoint was PFS and secondary endpoints were patient-related outcomes, OS, response rate, and safety.
 The treatment arms were well balanced; patients had a median age of 60 years, and 90% had undergone prior nephrectomy.
 Approximately 90% of patients in the trial had either "favorable" or "intermediate" MSKCC risk features.
-The median PFS was 11 months for the sunitinib arm and 5 months for the IFN-α arm.
-The objective response rate assessed by independent review was 31% for the sunitinib arm versus 6% for the IFN-α arm.
-Severe adverse events (grade 3-4 toxicities) were acceptable, with neutropenia (12%), thrombocytopenia (8%), hyperamylasemia (5%), diarrhea (5%), hand-foot syndrome (5%), and hypertension (8%) being noteworthy in the sunitinib arm and fatigue being more common with IFN- α (12% vs. 7%).
-Updated results demonstrate a strong trend towards OS advantage of sunitinib over IFN-α in the first-line setting (26.4 months vs. 21.81 months, P = 0.051).
-100 Results from an expanded access trial revealed that sunitinib possesses an acceptable safety profile and has activity in subgroups of patients with brain metastases, non-clear cell histology, and poor performance status.
-108
+The median PFS was 11 months for the sunitivity arm and 5 months for the IFN- $\alpha$ arm.
+The objective response rate assessed by independent review was 31% for the sunitinib arm versus 6% for the IFN- $\alpha$ arm.
+Severe adverse events (grade 3-4 toxicities) were acceptable, with neutropenia (12%), thrombocytopenia (8%), hyperamylasemia (5%), diarrhea (5%), hand-foot syndrome (5%), and hypertension (8%) being noteworthy in the sunitinib arm and fatigue being more common with IFN- $\alpha$ (12% vs. 7%).
+Updated results demonstrate a strong trend towards OS advantage of sunitinib over IFN- $\alpha$ in the first-line setting (26.4 months vs. 21.81 months, P = 0.051).
+Results from an expanded access trial revealed that sunitinib possesses an acceptable safety profile and has activity in subgroups of patients with brain metastases, non-clear cell histology, and poor performance status.